davidlidebrandt/milestone-project-4/README.md

 * The HTML was run through the https://validator.w3.org/, the errors that are found are all related to the Django templating language.
 Since Django is creating HTML files by using templates and injecting variables from the backend the validator gives errors that are not actually present at runtime.
+One other warning occurs regarding the inputmode not being supported in all browsers, since the input is read only and the value are changed by pressing the buttons using JavaScript the input filed still works in all modern versions of the tested browsers.

 * The JavaScript was run through the https://jshint.com/ linter, no errors found.
 Two warnings occur regarding unused variables, these can be ignored since these functions are used and called when submitting forms.